asaxena2019/gatsby-chill/src/markdown-pages/build-your-corner-of-the-web.md

 #### building

 Out of everything, I am most excited to display my projects.
 This is where I display my pure passions.
-They include club, school, and personal projects, ranging from [catering websites] to a [spin-off of a classic game].
+They include club, school, and personal projects, ranging from [catering websites](https://atasteofafrica.netlify.app/) to a [spin-off of a classic game](https://github.com/asaxena2019/pacman).
 I might add a freelancing tab later on.

 I used [cards](https://react-bootstrap.github.io/components/cards/) to display information about my projects, including title, description, and links, but other viable components are [accordions](https://react-bootstrap.github.io/components/accordion/), [flipping cards](https://reactjsexample.com/flipping-cards-for-your-react-projects/), and [list groups](https://react-bootstrap.github.io/components/list-group/).